joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 GGML_ASSERT(n_tokens_all <= cparams.n_batch);
 ```

-Physical means inside the engine. `n_ubatch` is what llama.cpp does with
+Physical means inside the engine. `n_ubatch` is what llama.cpp does with the
-the list it was given: it chops it into pieces of at most `n_ubatch` slots and
+list it was given: it chops it into pieces of at most `n_ubatch` slots, and each
-runs the network once per piece.
-So with the defaults of `n_batch = 2048` and
+piece is a ubatch, one trip through the network.
+So with the defaults of
-`n_ubatch = 512`, a 5000-token prompt becomes three `llama_decode()` calls from
+`n_batch = 2048` and `n_ubatch = 512`, a 5000-token prompt becomes three
-the caller's side (2048, 2048, 904), and each of those is split again inside
+`llama_decode()` calls from the caller's side (2048, 2048, 904), and each of
-llama.cpp into chunks of at most 512 that are what the GPU actually sees.
-Ten
+those is split again into ubatches of at most 512, which are what the GPU
-forward passes in total: four, four, then two.
+actually sees.
+Ten forward passes in total: four, four, then two.

 A couple of consequences fall out of that. `n_ubatch` is clamped to `n_batch` at
-context creation, so the physical chunk can never be larger than the logical
+context creation, so a ubatch can never be larger than the batch it came from.
-limit.
-And under causal attention `n_batch` is itself clamped to `n_ctx`, since
+And under causal attention `n_batch` is itself clamped to `n_ctx`, since you
-you cannot submit more positions than the cache can hold:
+cannot submit more positions than the cache can hold:

 ```cpp
 cparams.n_batch  = cparams.causal_attn ? std::min(cparams.n_ctx, params.n_batch) : params.n_batch;